-One way to learn more about God, who He is and what He is like is to study the many names and descriptions given of Him in Scripture.
-A study like this can often be overlook by the seemingly more exciting teachings of Scripture.
-But, all of Scripture points back to who God is.
-And we must not loose sight of Him who is the author of Scripture.
+One way to learn more about God, who He is, and what He is like is to study the many names and descriptions given of Him in Scripture.
+A study like this can often be overlooked by the seemingly more exciting teachings of Scripture.
+But all of Scripture points back to who God is.
+And we must not lose sight of Him who is the author of Scripture.

-My biggest decision (and one which I lost some sleep over!) was how to order the list of names and descriptions, where do I draw the line to limit the study to 260 distinct names or descriptions, and how do I keep from regurgitating what many other authors have already written about this subject?
+My biggest decision (and one over which I lost some sleep!) was how to order the list of names and descriptions: where do I draw the line to limit the study to 260 distinct names or descriptions, and how do I keep from regurgitating what many other authors have already written about this subject?
 This all was no easy task, believe me.
 I have adopted a somewhat alphabetical order, based on the Hebrew terms (OT) and English terms (NT).
-An index will be included at the end showing various groups of related names like, for example, some of the more well-known “Jehovah” combinations, like Jehovah-Jireh, Jehovah-Nissi, etc.).
+An index will be included at the end, showing various groups of related names, such as the more well-known “Jehovah” combinations (Jehovah-Jireh, Jehovah-Nissi, etc.).

-The individual studies will involve much back ground information to help understand why the particular name was used in a given situation.
+The individual studies will involve much background information to help you understand why the particular name was used in a given situation.
 The goal, though, is not to gain an academic understanding, but to come to a better understanding of our God, the Creator of the universe, who wants to be known as Yahweh, and what that means.
-So we being the study with an little more in-depth study of His “Divine Name” and how that forms a basis for building our knowledge of Him.
+So we begin the study with an in-depth study of His “Divine Name” and how that forms a basis for building our knowledge of Him.

-Studying the names of God, therefore, is one way to plumb the depth of who He is in his many manifestations.
-And it is for this purpose we embark on this fascinating, humbling and profound journey of knowing Him more and knowing Him better—which will lead to us worshipping “in spirit and truth” (John 4:24).
+Studying the names of God, therefore, is one way to plumb the depth of who He is in His many manifestations.
+And it is for this purpose we embark on this fascinating, humbling, and profound journey of knowing Him more and knowing Him better—which will lead to us worshiping “in spirit and truth” (John 4:24).

 Some notes for the readers: